Pintxos Heaven: a round up of the best Pintxos in San Sebastian

 Ganbara (Calle San Jeronimo Kalea, 19)

 Walk into Ganbara and what greets you is some of the most phenomenal produce in town.
-Wild mushrooms galore… langoustines still alive and kicking… even the prized Goose Barnacles (Percebes) are available here.
+Wild mushrooms galore… langoustines still alive and kicking… even the prized Goose Barnacles (Percebes) and Red Scarlet Prawns (Carabineros) are available here.
 The cooking style here is traditional, with the prized ingredients shown the utmost respect.
-My favourite of their dishes is the Surtidos de Setas – an assorted wild mushroom medley including Ceps (Hongos), Chanterelles (Zizahori), & black trompettes.
-There’s some superb wines available by the glass here too.
+Get the salivary glands working with one of their mini Spider Crab Txangurro Tartlets.
+Then move onto their seafood specialities or the Surtidos de Setas – an assorted wild mushroom medley including Ceps (Hongos), Chanterelles (Zizahori), & black trompettes.
+There are some superb wines available by the glass and bottle here too at knock-down prices.

 p.s. for Pintxos tips off the beaten Old Town track in the neighbouring district of Gros, check out my write up here of my favourites.